-The existing MCAR-AOCR at Issue 2 Rev 0, dated 04 March 2015, has been in place since 2008 and was adapted based on the Standards of ICAO Annex 6 Part I,II and III requirements for aircraft and helicopter operations.
+The existing MCAR-Part SPA Issue 1 Rev 0, dated 01 April 2022, has been in place since 2022 and was adapted from EASA and was based on the Standards of ICAO Annex 6 Part I, II and III requirements for aircraft and helicopter operations.

-The MCAR-AOCR has now been sub-divided into separate Parts namely:
+The MCARs are sub-divided into separate Parts namely:

-Dafinitiana
+MCAR-PART-0 Definitions

-MCAR-PART-0 Definitions MCAR-PART-ARO Authority Requirements for Air Operations MCAR-PART-ORO Organisation Requirements for Air Operations MCAR-PART-CAT Commercial Air Transport Operations MCAR-PART-SPA Operations Requiring Specific Approvals MCAR-PART-NCC Non-commercial operations with complex motor-powered aircraft MCAR-PART-NCO Non-commercial operations with other than complex- motor-powered aircraft MCAR-PART-SPO Specialised Operations
+MCAR-PART-ARO Authority Requirements for Air Operations

+MCAR-PART-ORO Organisation Requirements for Air Operations

+MCAR-PART-CAT Commercial Air Transport Operations

+MCAR-PART-SPA Operations Requiring Specific Approvals

+MCAR-PART-NCC Non-commercial operations with complex motor-powered aircraft motor-powered aircraft

+MCAR-PART-NCO Non-commercial operations with other than complex-

+MCAR-PART-SPO Specialised Operations

-This new issue of MCAR-PART-SPA will contribute to the achievement of the overall objectives of the Authority by addressing current amendments to the ICAO Annex 6, Parts I, II and III.
-It also, provides requirements, related to the introduction of support programmes, psychological assessment of flight crew, as well as systematic and random testing of psychoactive substances to ensure medical fitness of flight and cabin crew members are necessary for the alignment with global best practice and applicable international standards.
+This new revision of MCAR-PART-SPA will contribute to the achievement of the overall objectives of the Authority by addressing current amendments to the ICAO Annex 6, Parts I, II and III.
+It also, provides requirements, related to the introduction of support programs, psychological assessment of flight crew, as well as systematic and random testing of psychoactive substances to ensure medical fitness of flight and cabin crew members are necessary for the alignment with global best practice and applicable international standards.

-All existing approved aircraft and helicopter operators will have to demonstrate compliance with these requirements by 30 September 2022, by which time the MCAR AOCR (Aeroplane and Helicopter) will be considered as obsolete.
+All existing approved aircraft and helicopter operators will have to demonstrate compliance with these requirements by 31 October 2025, by which time the MCAR SPA Issue 1 Rev 0 (Aeroplane and Helicopter) will be considered as obsolete.

-Any suggestion on these requirements should be sent to the attention of the Director of Civil Aviation via email on civil-aviation@govmu.org for review and consideration.
+Any suggestion on these requirements should be sent to the Director of Civil Aviation via email on civil-aviation@govmu.org for review and consideration.